Last Updated: 05th Nov 2018

 |Beautiful sunset points and undulating landscape makes Coonoor one of the popular summer getaways in South India|

-The second largest hill station in the Nilgiris, Coonor is a mesmerizing summer destination, placed at an above sea level of 1839 m.
-Enclosed by aromatic lush tea plantations; Coorg is a famed weekend getaway from nearby places like Coimbatore and Ooty.
+he second largest hill station in the Nilgiris, Coonoor is a mesmerizing summer destination, placed at an above sea level of 1839 m.
+Enclosed by aromatic lush tea plantations; Coonoor is a famed weekend getaway from nearby places like Coimbatore and Ooty.
 This tiny tea garden town has been blessed with a pleasant weather that remains all through the year.

 Bird watching is a popular activity here where you can spot beautiful and colorful local as well as migratory birds.
 A calm and serene hill town, its markets sell good-quality shawls, handmade antiques and Indian handlooms.
 Sim's Park, Dolphin Nose Viewpoint, Lamb's Rock, Pomological Station and Katary Falls are some of the prime attractions here.